Benevolent Alien Invasion

 - Blue Drop deconstructs this trope to the point of being horrific.
 Basically, the Arume are a race of lesbian aliens that invaded and conquered our Earth at some point in the past, and ever since, the Earth has been relatively free of conflicts.
 Not to mention bringing with them extremely useful nanomachines.
 But whoo boy, ain't it a Crapsaccharine World at best...

-- Gintama is arguably an example of this trope, the invading aliens, after a period of bloody war that it's generally agreed humanity lost, mellowed out and managed to time skip the entire world forward a few centuries (Japan around the 19th century there are now machines, skyscrapers, and Shonen Jump manga, which the ex-samurai protagonist loves to read)
+- Gintama is arguably an example of this trope.
+The invading aliens, after a period of bloody war that it's generally agreed humanity lost, mellowed out and managed to push the technology of the entire world forward a few centuries: Japan around the 19th century now has machines, skyscrapers, and Shonen Jump manga, which the ex-samurai protagonist loves to read.